200 years later…

 We use 100% recycled fiberboard and FSC certified paper in all of our gift boxes.
-We don't use any toxic coating on our papers and we utilize soy ink and avoid using shiny foils or other toxic ink treatments that ensures that our boxes are 100% recyclable.
-We do our best to limit plastic consumption wherever possible in our products.
-We use glass bottles for our Eau de Parfums, Perfume Oils and Candles and never use cello wrapping on any of our products.
+We don't use any toxic coating on our papers, utilize soy ink and avoid using shiny foils or other toxic ink treatments to ensure that our boxes are 100% recyclable.
+We do our best to limit plastic consumption wherever possible in our products: we use glass bottles for our Eau de Parfums, Perfume Oils and Candles and never use cello wrapping.

 Our fragrances are broken down into families by their notes and ingredients.
 See our glossary for a breakdown of any relevant terms.